ounen/Pendulum-Project/README.md

 # Pendulum-Project
+## Goal
-To make the greatest pendulum on a cart ever
++ Write a Matlab simulation to balance a pendulum on a cart
++ Create a pendulum with real hardware